Ahamann/adhocGeneralize/master_alpha/readme.txt

 selection operator/delete smallest polygons based on extent - check typification based on area (nearest neighbors of biggest area - get extent, buffer biggest to extent, delete remaining polygons) - more or less check
 ->Problem - its more like an absorption - sort polygons(area) - get neighbors via extent expansion- delete them, increase polygon

+new nearest neighbour - fixed jts classes for proper nN method + remove methode + new replace method for clustering only prototype

 quad tree -
 simplification douglas-peucker/visvalingam -